MJoergen/ym2151_delete/notes.md

 When playing a 440 Hz signal the increment is 0x02038 = 8248, which is equivalent to 440/55930\*2^20.

-The address phinc\_addr\_III into the u\_phinctable is 0x280, which consists of the four bits 1010 from the key code appended with the 6 fraction bits, which are all zero.
-The value read out in phinc\_III is 0x80E, which corresponds to the frequency of the A2 note, i.e. 440 / 4 = 110 Hz.
+The address phinc\_addr\_III (10 bits) into the u\_phinctable is 0x280, which
+consists of the four bits 1010 from the key code appended with the 6 fraction bits, which are all zero.
+The value read out in phinc\_III (12 bits) is 0x80E, which corresponds to the frequency of the A2 note, i.e. 440 / 4 = 110 Hz.

 The signal ph\_phase\_X entering the u\_op module is, as previously stated, 10 bits wide.
 Using symmetries it is converted to 8 bits in the signal aux\_X,